tomasba98/RestaurantOrderSystem/README.md

 - ✅ 50% reduction in DB load with caching (IMemoryCache).
 - ✅ Optimized EF Core queries with `Include()` and `AsNoTracking()`.
 - ✅ Clean API architecture with minimal coupling.

+## LICENSE
+- This project is for evaluation purposes only.
+See LICENSE for details.